Sports Medicine questions answered here:

 How long will it take to finish the degree?

-Two years.
-One or two additional courses per quarter for seven quarters.
-If you start in 6th quarter you can finish the DC, MS together in 12th quarter.
+Two years for concurrent chiropractic students; two to three additional courses per quarter for six quarters.
+Students starting in 6th quarter can finish the DC, MS together in 11th quarter.
+Two years for non-concurrent DC students, with 2-3 courses per quarter.

 What is the practicum?